thinkitdata/pll-design-using-sky130/README.md

 The **_Charge Pump_** converts the digital measure of phase/frequeny difference into an analog control signal to control the oscillator.
 ![Charge Pump](https://github.com/thinkitdata/pll-design-using-sky130/blob/main/images/CP.PNG)

-The **_Low Pass Filter_** passes signals with frequency lower than the selected cutoff frequency.
-The PLL can't lock on the input frequency with out this.
+The **_Low Pass Filter_** is a combination of capacitance, inductance, and/or resistance, intended to produce high attenuation above a specified frequency and little to no attenuation below that frequency.
+The frequency at which the transition occurs is called the cutoff frequency.
+At the cutoff frequency, the attenuation is 3 decibels (DB) with respect to the minimum attenuation.
+Below the cutoff frequency, the attenuation is less than 3dB.
+Above the cutoff, the attenuation is more than 3 dB.
+[2]
 ![Low Pass Filter](https://github.com/thinkitdata/pll-design-using-sky130/blob/main/images/LPF.PNG)